The city of Owasso has them and so do 1,000 students at the University of Tulsa.

 And he says that will help draw in businesses in the future of the digital age.

-As for additional smart meters being installed in Green Country, PSO's still waiting to see how the pilot program turns out.
+additional smart meters being installed in Green Country, PSO's still waiting to see how the pilot program turns out.

 Special reports in May